This article was updated March 12th, 2021

 EVmatch has also partnered with Silicon Valley Clean Energy (SVCE) to install chargers at multi-family properties in the San Francisco Bay Area.
 Large 160-unit complexes and smaller 28-unit apartment buildings are some of the properties that have taken advantage of the program.

-Revere Apartments in Campbell and Park Plaza Apartments in Mountain View (both pictured below) are offering restricted access to tenants only, but plan to open the chargers up to the public later this year.
+Revere Apartments in Campbell and Park Plaza Apartments in Mountain View (both pictured below) now offer Level 2 (240V) charging access to tenants and the general public (book a charging session here for Revere and here for Park Plaza.)

 The Cannery, an affordable housing property in Gilroy, is installing shared chargers to help underserved communities make the switch to electric transportation, and Manzanita Apartments, a 28-unit property in Sunnyvale, plans to install up to six chargers for both tenant and public use.